DiamondLightSource/pymalcolm/docs/arch/intro.rst

 In the following diagram, the DetectorBlock is made up of an AreaDetectorController and 3 Parts:

-- MirrorPart: Exposes an Attribute of the underlying DetectorDriverBlock as an Attribute on the DetectorBlock and argument to configure()
+- ExportPart: Exposes an Attribute of the underlying DetectorDriverBlock as an Attribute on the DetectorBlock and argument to configure()

 - DriverRunPart: During the PreRunDriverStart hook of the